 The Reds suffered a further setback at the start of the 1922 season with yet another prolonged holdout by Edd Roush.
 This time it turned into an extended standoff, and Roush did not report until July.

 Nonetheless, Moran had performed his magic once again.
-He had overhauled his overachieving World Series pitching staff, and his starting eight would include only two players, Daubert and Roush, from his 1919 champions.
+He had overhauled his overachieving World Series pitching staff, and his starting eight included only two players, Daubert and Roush, from his 1919 champions.
 Despite the Scott fiasco and the Roush holdout, the Reds jumped to second, finishing behind only the Giants.
-The pitching staff again recorded the second best ERA in the league, and the offense improved to the middle of the pack.
+The pitching staff again recorded the second-best ERA in the league, and the offense improved to the middle of the pack.

 With his solid second-place club of 1922 now augmented with the addition of Benton, the 1923 Reds were in the heat of the pennant race for much of the summer.
 In early August Cincinnati stood only three games behind the first place Giants when they hosted New York for a five game series.
 Unfortunately, the Giants captured all five to drop the Reds eight games back and virtually eliminate Cincinnati's chance at the flag.